ignotochi/Argominder/README.md

 # Argominder
 A simple user interface for zoneminder In Angular12.

-# What argominder will do?
+# What Argominder will do?

 - see up to 12 simultaneous streaming
 - see events